stenman/Drop/README.md

 Drop
 ====

-A simple example of a libgdx game
+A simple example of a libgdx game.